cossacklabs/product-docs/content/themis/languages/nodejs/installation.md

 JsThemis is a simple library to Node.js that provides bindings to the Themis Core library, which is itself installed as a shared library in the system.
 In turn, Themis Core depends on OpenSSL installed in the system.

 However, [Nodejs often comes with its own OpenSSL version](https://github.com/nodejs/TSC/blob/main/OpenSSL-Strategy.md) included in the binary.
 This is a problem for JsThemis, because due to how linkage works, some OpenSSL functions will be linked directly from Nodejs and the others will come from the system's OpenSSL.
-If these OpenSSL versions are not the same, JsThemis will not work correctly or crash.
+If these OpenSSL versions are not the same, JsThemis could become confused and crash.

 ```
                           +-----> Node openssl